 - Le Mur des Je t’aime means The wall of “I love yous” in English.
 It is located at Place des Abbesses.
 It’s one of the highlights of a walk in Montmartre because it’s so fun, original and romantic!
 The words “I love you” are written on the wall in more than 300 different languages.
 You should go there with your lover and take a picture together!
 I’m sure it will make a great photo to frame in your living room back home!

 - Basilique du Sacré Cœur is obviously one of the things you absolutely need to see during your walk in Montmartre!
 It is on top of the hill and offers one of the bests views over Paris.
 When you reach the top and stand in front of the Basilica of the Sacré Cœur with Paris at your feet, it feels as if the time had stopped.
 It reminds you of how little you are in this world and that life is to be enjoyed.
 Every moment needs to be cherished.
 Everytime I go there, I feel like I’ve found the meaning of life! (joking).

 Before reaching the top of Montmartre, there are still so many things to see and visit.
-For instance, the Place Dalida, the Montmartre Cemetery, Montmartre vineyard and many more places!
-If you want to see all the surprises Montmartre has to offer, join us in a walk through the area!
-Walk Montmartre with locals.
+For instance, the Place Dalida, the Montmartre vineyard and many more places!
+If you want to see all the surprises Montmartre has to offer, you should read our complete guide “Top 10 things to do in Montmartre”!

 I hope you’ve enjoyed my article about a walk in Montmartre!
 And I hope I’ll see you very soon in Montmartre!